Palazzo della Civiltà Italiana: Travertine cladding

 The Palazzo appears to be entirely made of stone, however its stone facade is reinforced with a concrete skeleton.
 The stone slabs measure between 55 and 85 cm tall and approximately 210 cm wide; the thickness of the stone slabs vary from 5 to 20 cm throughout the structure with the thickest slabs on the lower floors.
 The reduction in the thickness of the slabs in the upper floors is meant to accentuate the height of the structure.
 The impression of the building's height is further enhanced through a slight inward incline in the facade by around 3 cm per floor.

 Before the arches could be made, the building required a strong concrete and brick pilaster backbone.
-The pillars are 120 cm in width on all floors, but the thickness of the pillars varies from 210 – 193 cm.
+The pillars are 120 cm wide on all floors, but the thickness, or depth, of the pillars varies from 193 to 210 cm.
 Perforated bricks were used to fill the gaps between the pilasters and cladding.
 To ensure that the structure was well bonded, each slab was anchored with two rod-iron clamps.

 After the framework of the structure was secure, the stone arches were anchored to the pilasters with iron clamps.
 The arches support not only their own weight, but also the weight of the two perforated brick supports, the walls above that fill the gap between the arch and the floor, the wall behind the slabs, and the weight of the cladding of upper arches.
 The concrete pilasters fortify the force from the weight above and transfers it down, thus the arches along with the pilasters are essential for the Palazzo's structural stability.

 Work began on the cladding in 1940 and finished less than a year later.
 The Palazzo was cleaned and polished upon completion to achieve a smooth, uniform surface throughout, and finally coated with essence of nicotine in water.
 The uniform structure was not ornamented, emphasizing the fascist architectural ideals.